Martin Chedondo: Career, Support For Robert Mugabe, 2017 Coup -Pindula, Local Knowledge

 Support For Robert Mugabe

 During his tenure as army chief of staff, Martin Chedondo was involved in politics.
-In 2012 he said that soldiers will not apologise for supporting then President Robert Mugabe.
+In 2012 he said that soldiers would not apologise for supporting then President, Robert Mugabe.

-Martin Chedondo said officers cannot support a party that is opposed to the ideals of the liberation struggle.
+Martin Chedondo said officers could not be expected to support a party that is opposed to the ideals of the liberation struggle.

 He was referring to Morgan Tsvangirai's Movement for Democratic Change (MDC) party.